American Graffiti and Mel’s Drive-In Restaurant

 In 1972, the original Mel’s located at 140 South Van Ness in San Francisco was selected as a feature location by filmmaker George Lucas for his 1973 coming of age film American Graffiti.
-When filming began, the restaurant had been closed for several years and was slated for demolition, perhaps the consequence of Mel’s then newly introduced concept of “serve your self“.
+Although the movie takes place in Modesto, California, most of its scenes were actually shot in the nearby city of Petaluma.

-George managed to lease the location and brought the restaurant back to life again, even if it was just for 2 hours on the big screen.
-After filming wrapped, bulldozers tore down the remnants of the historic drive-in.
-However, the prominent play given to the location has been credited with saving Mel’s from possibly going out of business.
+So George decided to lease the location and bring it back to its 1962 look, even if it was just for 2 hours on the big screen.
+The restaurant remained opened for several years after filming wrapped, but eventually closed up and was torn down by bulldozers.
+However, the prominent play given to the location has been credited with saving Mel’s from possibly going totally out of business.

 Today, several Mel’s Drive-in restaurants still exists around the bay area.
-The most famous ones are probably the somewhat cheesy replicas located at Universal Studios in Orlando and Hollywood.
-Have you visited them yet?
+The most famous ones are however probably the somewhat cheesy replicas located at Universal Studios in Orlando, FL and Hollywood, CA.